 India Cover Letter Writing Guide

-When applying for a job in India, it is no problem to use either Hindu or English language, depending on the company and your fluency.
+When applying for work in India, it is no problem to use either Hindu or English language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that some knowledge of the local language is expected for most positions to cope with daily office life and life outside work.

 Take the time to research every employer's organization and customize your India cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

-Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.
+Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.
 Your India cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your CV.

 An India cover letter is an integral part of your job application.
-It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future because this would assure them the good prospect for they companies.
+It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future because this would assure them the good prospect for the companies.

 The India cover letter should be typed in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs and never is longer than one page.
+Usually, it contains three or four paragraphs and never is longer than one page.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 In a cover letter, list your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Include a line explaining the subject of your letter.
 Explain your motivation and why you are the right person for the job.
 Finish your cover letter formally with a sentence expressing your willingness to come to an interview.

-Always include short, very polite and formal cover letter with your CV, but never attach any official documents, like diplomas or testimonials to your job application.
+Always include a short, very polite and formal cover letter with your CV, but never attach any official documents, like diplomas or testimonials to your job application.

-If you have a difficulty with your India cover letter writing, instead of staring at a blank piece of paper, use:
+If you have difficulty with your cover letter writing use one of these:

 Other India Cover Letter Info